dsuryd/dotNetify/DevApp.ViewModels/Docs/FromScratchCRA.md

 ## From Scratch with CRA

 The following steps will create a simple real-time Hello World ASP.NET Core app from `create-react-app`.

 Prerequisites:

 - Node.js

+[inset]

 ##### Create Project

 From the command line, run the following:

 ```jsx
 npx create-react-app helloworld
 cd helloworld